AdaCore/training_material/courses/misc_tools/200_gnatstack.rst

    :command:`gprbuild --RTS=light main_unit.adb -cargs -fcallgraph-info=su`

-   *We use the light runtime to avoid issues with things like the secondary stack*
+   *We use the light runtime to avoid including things like the secondary stack*

 2. Analysis and report generation